lmsv-mx123/GetData_CourseProject/README.md

  * Output files not uploaded into the repository.

-## Runing the script
+## Running the script

 * Download the script to the home directory ("~/")

 * Execute the following commands (required libraries and the zipped data file are automatically used and if not present, are downloaded and extracted/installed)

-  * Curl must be properly set-up in file system when using the script to also fetch zipped data file into working directory, otherwise download and extract the zipped file externally into working directory.
+  * Curl must be properly set-up in file system when using the script to also fetch zipped data file into working directory, otherwise download and extract the zipped file externally into working directory ("~/").

 ```
 source("run_analysis.R")